Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 If you are using a Treble GSI ROM you can enable the [Use vendor fingerprint](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#use-vendor-fingerprint-for-treble-gsi-roms) option (for more details, see below) in the `Edit device fingerprint` menu.

 ### Use vendor fingerprint (for Treble GSI ROMs)
-When using a Treble GSI ROM with a stock vendor partition, it is possible to use the vendor fingerprint to make the device pass the CTS profile check.
+When using a Treble GSI ROM with a stock vendor partition, it is sometimes possible to use the vendor fingerprint to make the device pass the CTS profile check.
 Enabling this option will make the module scripts pull the vendor fingerprint on each boot and use this to spoof the device fingerprint.
 This in turn means you will only have to enable this option once and even if you update your vendor partition the fingerprint used will always be the latest one.

 ### Matching the Android security patch date
 For some devices, if the fingerprint is for an Android build after March 16th 2018, it is necessary to use a security patch date that matches the fingerprint used.
 For the module provided fingerprints this is done automatically, but if you enter a fingerprint manually you will have to update the security patch date yourself (if they don't already match).
 If you're setting a fingeprint without using the internal fingerprints list, use the [Custom props](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#changeset-custom-prop-values) function of this module to change `ro.build.version.security_patch` to the desired date.